Center for Teaching and Learning

 Mission

-The Center for Teaching and Learning (CTL) is to support faculty, staff, and students in their pursuit of innovative strategies for teaching and learning and in their scholarly activities.
-CTL will offer various services to advance faculty development.
+The mission of the Center for Teaching and Learning (CTL) is to engage and collaborate with faculty, staff, and students in their pursuits of innovative teaching and learning strategies, and in their development of scholarly activities.
+The CTL offers various service programs to advance faculty members' professional development objectives and achievements.

 Department Details

-The primary goal of the Center for Teaching and Learning will be to enhance and focus the culture of learning and entrepreneurial experimentation across the university.
-Further, the CTL will provide a workshop space and resources to explore, test, and assess new ideas for teaching and learning to enhance student experience, learning outcomes, and efficiency.
-Resources might include advancement in pedagogy, research, partnership or collaboration opportunities, clinical placements, community engagement, instructional designers, technologies or tools, as needed.
-Lastly, the CTL will create on campus events and foster connections across other colleges or K-12 schools to create networks of sharing and learning throughout the area.
+The primary goal of the Center for Teaching and Learning is to enhance and to focus on the culture of innovation and pedagogical experimentation in learning across the university.
+The CTL provides workshop spaces and academic resources for exploring, testing, and assessing new ideas in teaching and learning which enhance student learning experiences, learning outcomes, and learning efficacy.
+Resources include advancements in pedagogical research initiatives, partnerships and collaboration opportunities, clinical placements, community engagement, and consultations as needed.
+Lastly, the CTL facilitates several campus events and fosters connections across other colleges or K-12 schools to create a network of sharing and collaborative learning throughout the region.

-The Center for Teaching and Learning will aim to become a cultural hub within the University, creating an innovative space where exchanging ideas, experimenting with new strategies, and regular campus events uplift teaching and learning throughout all levels of Gwynedd Mercy’s campus and position Gwynedd Mercy as a local hotspot for innovation among other academic institutions in the area.
+The Center for Teaching and Learning aims to become a cultural hub within the University, creating an innovative space in which exchanging ideas, experimenting with new innovative strategies, and hosting regular campus events will uplift teaching and learning throughout all levels of the University, and will position Gwynedd Mercy as a premiere hotspot for innovation among other regional academic institutions.

 Soyoung Kang